 There are occasions when we want to make a computer on a home/local area network (LAN) accessible externally on the Internet.
-For example, remotely connecting to a networked computer using SSH or remotely accessing a web site residing on a networked computer.
+For example, remotely connecting to a LAN computer using SSH or remotely accessing a web site residing on a LAN computer.(more…)

-Using Mac OS X Lion 10.7.1, here are two ways of assigning a static IP address to a computer on a local network.(more…)
+Using OS X Lion 10.7.1, I’ll describe two ways of assigning a static IP address to a computer on a local network.(more…)

 A much touted feature of OS X Lion is the ability to use applications in full-screen mode.
 It’s easy enough to make an already open application full-screen, but I’ve had limited success re-opening applications full-screen using the initial public 10.7.0 release of Lion.(more…)